 Definition of “Out of Position”

-The first group (each side; both morning and afternoon “waves”) to start will be considered out of position if, at any time during the round, the group is behind the prescribed schedule as detailed on the players scorecard and/or the addendum to the rules of play sheet.
+The first group (each side; both morning and afternoon “waves”) to start will be considered out of position if, at any time during the round, the group is behind overall time par as detailed on the players’ scorecard.

-Any subsequent group will be considered out of position if it is (a) behind the prescribed schedule and (b) reaches a par-3 hole that is clear of all play and all players in the preceding group have played from the next teeing area or reaches a par-4 or par-5 hole that is clear of all play.
+Any subsequent group will be considered out of position if it is (a) behind overall time par and (b) reaches a par-3 hole that is clear of all play and all players in the preceding group have played from the next teeing area or reaches a par-4 or par-5 hole that is clear of all play.
 Both (a) and (b) must apply for a group to be out of position.

 Group Out of Position

-If a group is out of position, a GSGA Rover will monitor it.
-A group will be notified when they are being timed.
+If a group is out of position, it will be timed by a GSGA rover.
+A group will be notified when it is being timed.

-A group may be monitored or timed for compliance with this pace of play guideline if it is “out of position.”
-When a group is “out of position” a player in the group is expected to play a stroke within 40 seconds.
-The timing of a player’s stroke will begin when he has had reasonable opportunity to reach his ball, it is his turn to play, and he can play without interference or distraction.
+During a round, a player is always expected to play a stroke within 40 seconds.
+When a group is being timed, any stroke taken in excess of 40 seconds is a “bad time.”
+The timing of a player’s stroke will begin when he/she has had reasonable opportunity to reach his/her ball, it is his/her turn to play, and he/she can play without interference or distraction.

-Except on the putting green, if a player has reached his ball, it is his turn to play, and there are no distractions, timing will begin after he has had reasonable time to select his club.
+Except on the putting green, if a player has reached his/her ball, it is his/her turn to play, and there are no distractions, timing will begin after he/she has had reasonable time to select a club.
 Time spent walking backward or forward for determining yardages will count as part of the time taken for the next stroke.

-On the putting green, timing will begin after a player has been allowed a reasonable amount of time to lift, clean, and replace his ball, repair his ball mark and other ball marks on his line of putt, and remove loose impediments on his line of putt.
+On the putting green, timing will begin after a player has been allowed a reasonable amount of time to lift, clean, and replace his/her ball, repair his/her ball mark and other damage, and remove loose impediments on his/her line of play.
 Time spent looking at the line from beyond the hole and/or behind the ball will count as part of the time taken for the next stroke.

-The following are the penalties, in sequence, for any players in a group out of position who take more than 40 seconds to play a stroke when it is his turn to play:
+The following are the penalties, in sequence, for any player(s) in a group being timed who accumulate bad time(s):

 One bad timing of more than 40 seconds – warning